What is Order to Cash (O2C)? The Ultimate Guide to Process, Automation & Collections

 Efficient management of these components is vital for maintaining liquidity and reducing the risk of bad debts.

-Challenges in the O2C Collection Process
+Common Challenges in the Order-to-Cash (O2C) Process

 Despite its importance, the collection process in O2C often faces several challenges: